Mayflower1996/Courses_final/README.md

 pytest

 ## Test Structure
-The tests are organized in the Tests directory.
+The tests are organized in the 'tests' directory.
 Each endpoint (e.g., /user, /pet, /store) has its own test folder and files.
+Data for running tests are stored in 'data' directory.

 ## Generating Reports
-Pytest Framework will generate test reports in HTML format.
+Pytest Framework will generate test reports using Allure.

 ## Test Results
-After running the tests, you can find the test results in the output directory.
-Open the HTML report in your web browser to view the test results.
+After running the tests, you can find the test results in Allure.

 ## Contributing
 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.
-Make sure your code passes the CircleCI.
+Make sure your code passes the Pipeline.
 Leave PR for review for other team member.

 # Issues and Bug Reports
 If you encounter any issues or find bugs in the tests, please report them to Google Excel (request from the team)